safoorsafdar/safoorsafdarcom/content/posts/get-started-with-iac-and-terraform/index.md

 1. Install Terraform on your local machine.
 2. Write your Terraform configuration file in HCL.
-3. Initialize your working directory using the **`terraform init`** command.
+3. Initialize your working directory using the `terraform init` command.
-4. Use the **`terraform plan`** command to preview changes to the infrastructure.
+4. Use the `terraform plan` command to preview changes to the infrastructure.
-5. Use the **`terraform apply`** command to create, modify, or delete resources.
+5. Use the `terraform apply` command to create, modify, or delete resources.
-6. Use the **`terraform destroy`** command to remove all resources created by Terraform.
+6. Use the `terraform destroy` command to remove all resources created by Terraform.

 ## Summary

 In conclusion, Infrastructure as Code (IAC) is an approach to managing IT infrastructure through code, which provides numerous benefits such as faster and more efficient infrastructure deployment, improved scalability, better infrastructure management, consistency, and eliminates manual errors.

 There are many IAC tools available, including Terraform, Ansible, and Chef, each with its own unique features and capabilities.
 IAC is typically divided into two phases - initial setup and maintenance.
 Terraform is an open-source IAC tool that simplifies infrastructure provisioning by allowing users to define infrastructure resources in a simple and consistent manner.

 Terraform can be used in a variety of scenarios, including cloud infrastructure provisioning, on-premises infrastructure provisioning, and multi-cloud deployments, making it a versatile tool for infrastructure management.

 Ultimately, IAC tools like Terraform provide organizations with a more efficient and scalable approach to infrastructure management, enabling them to meet the changing needs of their business while reducing the risk of human error.

 🔗 Want to deepen your knowledge of Terraform? check my blog post on [How to provision a Kubernetes container engine with Terraform on Oracle Cloud Infrastructure (OCI)](https://safoorsafdar.com/post/how-to-provision-kubernetes-container-engine-with-terraform-on-oracle-cloud-oci).

 Hi!
 I am Safoor Safdar an experienced SRE and DevOps.
 [Read More](https://safoorsafdar.com/about).
 Don't hesitate to reach out!
-You can find me on [LinkedIn](https://linkedin.com/in/safoorsafdar), or simply shoot me an email at[me@safoorsafdar.com](mailto:me@safoorsafdar.com)
+You can find me on [LinkedIn](https://linkedin.com/in/safoorsafdar), or simply shoot me an email at [me@safoorsafdar.com](mailto:me@safoorsafdar.com)